Capital One Arena: Concourse

 SNA Displays manufactured and installed a high-resolution LED video display in the concourse of the Capital One Arena in Washington, D.C., home of the Washington Wizards (NBA), Washington Capitals (NHL), Washington Mystics (WNBA), and Georgetown Hoyas men's basketball (NCAA).

 The interior LED display features a 1.25 mm pixel pitch, meaning the distance from the center of one pixel to the center of an adjacent pixel is only 1/20 of an inch, or slightly longer than the width of a credit card.
 It is the only 1.25 mm LED display in a U.S. sports arena.
+It is also part of a larger technological upgrade that includes the Capitol One Exterior and Etihad Lounge.

 ALMOST 7 MILLION PIXELS